-A parliamentarian is expected to play three lawmaking roles: an enactor of effective legislation, an overseer of its implementation, and a communicator with constituents.
-Success in the three areas depends on a Member's capacity to undertake the following tasks:
+A parliamentarian is expected to play three law-making roles: an enactor of effective legislation, an overseer of its implementation, and a communicator with constituents.
+Success in all three areas depends on a Senator's capacity to undertake the following tasks:

-- To assess a bill in the public interest; - To understand the role of committees and actively contribute in the same; - To utilize research support to gather facts for in-depth analysis of a bill; and - To consistently maintain public input to the legislative process to instigate desired social change.
+- √ To assess a bill in the public interest; - ✓ To understand the role of Committees and actively contribute in the same; - ✓ To utilize research support to gather facts for in-depth analysis of a bill; and - ✓ To consistently maintain public input to the legislative process so as to instigate desired social change.

-A. Assess a Bill in the Public Interest:

-A Member serves as a "trustee for the public interest" and assesses legislation on the basis of reason tempered by experience.1 To exercise legislative power effectively, a Member must answer a central question: Why do people behave as they do in the face of a rule of law?
+A. Assess a Bill in the Public Interest: A Senator serves as a "trustee for the public interest" and assesses legislation on the basis of reason tempered by experience.
+To exercise the legislative power effectively, a Member must answer a central question: Why do people behave as they do in the face of a rule of law?
 Without laws, government cannot govern.
 Policymakers must determine how to use state power to transform problematic issues and institutions.
-A Member must contribute towards enacting effective laws which influence the behavior of government employees and citizens at-large along desired paths.
-This requires a Member to quickly become familiar with the Rules of Procedure regarding legislation.
+A Senator must contribute towards enacting effective laws which influence the behavior of government employees and citizens at large along desired paths.
+This requires a Senator to quickly become familiar with the Senate Rules of Procedure regarding legislation.

-B. Participate in Committees:

-Committees play an important role in giving indepth consideration to the legislative bills presented in a House.
-Through their specialization and expertise, Members of committees assess bills drafted by a private Member or the government and advise the respective ministries and divisions on various issues, as well as serve as an effective vehicle to evaluate performance once a bill is passed into law.
-Committees empower Members to hold public hearings of experts outside government as well as constituents and/or relevant communities related to an issue and/or legislation under consideration.

-C. Utilize Research Support:

-Party position papers, ministerial and departmental institutional memory and expectations, along with constituency opinions, provide a Member a foundation for reviewing specific legislation.
-A Member's understanding should depend appreciably on logic and facts derived from public discussion at all levels.
-Obtaining the information necessary to conduct such discussion requires research support through a review of existing literature, observation of international best practices and laws, reviewing archives and websites, utilizing the research services with the Parliament and associated bodies such as the Pakistan Institute of Parliamentary Services (PIPS) as well as seeking opinions of academicians, think tanks and other public policy resources.

-D. Consistently Invite Public Input:

-Members must build and maintain two-way communication channels with the public,2 including civil society organizations and a Member's constituents.
-Civil society organizations provide key background information, while one's constituents provide a resource on how laws directly impact a community, providing a perspective necessary to formulate and to oversee legislation.
-Additionally, a Member must inform constituents of the implications of any new legislation.
-Consistent communication helps prioritize legislation for a Member.
+- B. Participate in Committees: Committees play an important role in giving in-depth consideration to the legislative bills presented in a House.
+Through their specialization and expertise, Senators as Members of the committees assess bills drafted by a private Member or the government and advise the respective ministries and divisions on various issues, as well as serve as an effective vehicle to evaluate performance once a bill is passed into law.
+Committees empower its Members (Senators) to hold public hearings of experts outside government as well as constituents and/or relevant communities related to an issue and/or legislation under consideration. - C. Utilize Research Support: Party position papers, ministerial and departmental institutional memory and expectations, along with constituency opinions, provide a Member a foundation for reviewing specific legislation.
+A Senator's understanding should depend appreciably on logic and facts derived from public discussion at all levels.
+Obtaining the information necessary to conduct such discussion requires research support through a review of existing literature, observation of international best practices and laws, reviewing archives and websites, utilizing the research services with the Parliament and associated bodies such as the Pakistan Institute for Parliamentary Services (PIPS) as well as seeking opinions of academicians, think tanks and other public policy resources. - D. Consistently Invite Public Input: Senators must build and maintain two-way communication channels with the public, including civil society organizations and consistent social networking through blogs and media.
+Civil society organizations provide key background information, while media provides a resource on how laws directly impact a community, providing a perspective necessary to formulate and to oversee legislation.
+Additionally, a Senator must inform stakeholders of the implications of any new legislation.
+Consistent communication helps prioritize legislation for a Senator.

-The success of a parliamentarian in ensuring legislative oversight and adequate public representation primarily rests on his proactive role as a legislator who transforms promises into policies, policies into effective laws and their implementation that induce a purposeful social change felt by institutions as well as the people.
+The success of a parliamentarian who ensures legislative oversight and adequate public representation primarily rests on his proactive role as a legislator who transforms promises into policies, policies into effective laws and their implementation that induce a purposeful social change felt by institutions as well as the people.

-1 Ann Siedman, Robert Seidman, and Nalin Abeysekere, ASSESSING LEGISLATION - a manual for legislators, Boston, Massachusetts, February (2003), p.17.
-2 lbid, p.
+1Ann Siedman, Robert Seidman, and Nalin Abeysekere, Assessing Legislation- a Manual for Legislators, Boston, Massachusetts, February (2003), p.
+17. 2 lbid, p.
 22